milvus-io/milvus-docs/site/en/guides/monitor.md

 ### Monitoring solution

-Milvus uses Prometheus to store and monitor its metrics and Grafana to flexibly visulize data.
+Milvus uses Prometheus to store and monitor its metrics and Grafana to visulize data.

 #### Prometheus